fglmtt/admin/lectures/8-access-control-and-rootly-powers.md

 The "allow all commands except..." type of permission is doomed to fail

-An easy way to circumvent the permission that allows `lynda` to run any command except `SHELL` as any user on any host is the following
+An easy way to circumvent the permission that allows `lynda` to run any command except `SHELLS` as any user on any host is the following

 ```shell
 $ cp /bin/sh /tmp/sh